mesosphere/dcos-commons/frameworks/hdfs/docs/kerberos.md

 # Setting up Apache Hadoop Distributed File System (HDFS) with Kerberos

+The utility tool `kinit` needs to be installed on the agents and be accessible from within the tasks' containers in order for the system to deploy correctly.

 ## Create principals

 In order to run Apache HDFS with Kerberos security enabled, a principal needs to be added for every service component in the cluster.
 The following principals are required (although the realm can be modified):